 Shelter-in-place orders and similar regulations impact our client's ability to operate their businesses, consumers' ability to pick up orders, and our client's ability to make deliveries.
 Such events have in the past caused, and may in the future cause, a temporary closure of our clients' businesses, either due to government mandate or voluntary preventative measures, and many of our clients may not be able to withstand prolonged interruptions to their businesses, and may be forced to go out of business.
 Even if our clients are able to continue to operate their businesses, many may operate with limited hours and capacity and other limitations.
 Any limitations on or disruptions or closures of our clients' businesses could adversely affect our business.
-Further, we may experience a decrease in new clients due to a lack of financial resources or a decline in new markets as businesses and financial markets deal with the impact of COVID-19.
-Further, these conditions may impact our ability to access financial markets to obtain the necessary funding to expand our business as currently contemplated, which may adversely affect our liquidity and working capital.
+Further, we may experience a decrease in new clients due to a lack of financial resources or a decline in new markets as businesses and financial markets to obtain the necessary funding to expand our business as currently contemplated, which may adversely affect our liquidity and working capital.